Proactive Triggers

 Proactive triggers include multiple layers of protection to avoid annoying visitors:

-- Session limit — Max triggers per browser tab session (default: 1)
+- Session limit — Max triggers per browser tab session (default: 10; lower it to 1–2 to be less intrusive)

 - Cooldown — Wait time between triggers (session or persistent)